This Is Me

 Get answers to your frequently asked questions from navigating the website to programs and services.

-A preferred name is a name that a person chooses to be identified by, apart from their legal name.
-Cuyahoga Community College (Tri-C®) allows students and employees to use a preferred name.
+A chosen name is the name a person chooses to be identified by apart from their legal name.
+Cuyahoga Community College (Tri-C®) allows students and employees to use a chosen name.

 People may use different personal pronouns in various contexts.
-This includes using no pronouns or only using one’s name.
+This includes using no pronouns or only using their name.
 Below is a chart of some common pronouns and their pronunciations.

 Subject | Object | Possessive |